darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 boost protect
 : Keeps everything below this many stops above mid-grey out of the boost entirely.

-## diffusion

-Simulates a diffusion filter -- the physical piece of glass a cinematographer puts in front of the lens to bloom highlights and take the edge off contrast.
-There are two here, at different points in the chain: one at the camera, one at the enlarger.

-enable diffusion filter
-: Switch on the camera-stage filter.

-### film

-diffusion filter type
-: Which filter to imitate:
-: - _black pro-mist_: a concentrated, punchy halo that keeps blacks deep.
-: - _glimmerglass_: tight and subtle, preserving sharpness.
-: - _pro-mist_: broader and more pastel, a softer atmospheric look.
-: - _cinebloom_: a wide, slowly fading veil across the frame.

-diffusion strength
-: How much light is diverted into the halo.
-0 switches it off.
-The halo is added on top of the unfiltered picture, so raising this lifts shadows and lowers contrast as well as making highlights glow.

-diffusion size
-: How far the halo spreads -- the same light carried further.
-Use _diffusion strength_ for more.

-diffusion halo warmth
-: Warms (positive) or cools (negative) the outer halo, on top of whatever bias the chosen filter type already has.

-### print

-enable print diffusion
-: A second, independent filter at the enlarger rather than the camera, diffusing the print instead of the exposure.
-Its controls work exactly like the ones above and are set separately: _print diffusion filter type_, _print diffusion strength_, _print diffusion size_, _print diffusion halo warmth_.

 ## scanner

 How the finished print -- or the negative, in _scan the film_ mode -- is digitised, and the conditions it is looked at under.
 These act on the final image, after everything else.